-Test 3: Recovering data from Samsung Galaxy S3 with dr.fone for Android
+Test 3: Recovering data from Samsung Galaxy with Dr.Fone for Android

-For the Android version of dr.fone, I’ll try to cover as many features as possible, although for this part of the review, we’ll focus only on data recovery. dr.fone is compatible with most Samsung and LG devices, as well as a number of old devices from HTC, Motorola, Sony, and Google.
+For the Android version, I’ll try to cover as many features as possible, although for this part of the review, we’ll focus only on data recovery.
+Dr.Fone is compatible with most Samsung and LG devices, as well as a number of old Android devices.